Home / ThaiBev's Sustainability

 The Royal Decree on the operation of digital platform service businesses that are subject to prior notification, B.E.
 2565

 This Royal Decree took effect on August 21, 2023, under this Royal Decree, the digital platform service operator that possesses any of the characteristics listed in this Royal Decree required to notify to the Electronic Transactions Development Agency (“ETDA”) prior to the commencement of the business.
 The operator shall also adhere to the rules for operating digital platform service business and comply with the regulatory oversight as specified in Chapter 2, which the digital platform service operator shall annually notify the update of the required information to the ETDA, within 60 days from the end of its fiscal year and notify the ETDA within 30 days from the date of the change in information, if there is any change in the information related to the digital platform service operator, the name of the digital platform service, the type of digital platform service, and the channels of digital platform service, such as URLs or applications.
+The digital platform service operator that is in operation on the day prior to the effective date of this Royal Decree shall notify the ETDA of their business within 90 days from the date the Royal Decree takes effect which was November 18, 2023.
+For small digital platform service business, a simplified notification shall be submitted to the ETDA by August 20, 2024.
+ThaiBev Group, which has applied the digital and technology to strengthen organization and build competitive advantage, reviewed our operations of digital platform service businesses and notified to the ETDA in accordance with the rules and within such legal time frame.
+Additionally, ThaiBev Group has implemented measures for governing and monitoring relevant digital platform service operators to ensure that they notify any changes and/or updates to the ETDA within legal time frame.

 Furthermore, ThaiBev Group will raise awareness among executives and employees regarding ETDA requirements and timeframe.